Scott Shaw.com Be Positive

 Swami Satchidananda, titled, Sri Swami Satchidananda: Portrait of a Modern Sage.
 I was drawn to the book for two reasons, it was signed and it was a hardcover copy which is apparently hard to come by.
 It was bit pricy, but whatever, I bought it.
 The fact is, I never even knew about this book.
 It was published in 1996 but I guess I just never came across a copy.

-In any case, I ordered it and it arrived.
+I ordered it and it arrived.
 I unpacked it and I opened it up to a random page.
 Damn, there I am!
 A photograph with me, the L.A. crew, and Gurudev on page 135.
 I was both extremely happy and shocked.
 I obviously knew about this photograph and I clearly remember the day it was taken.
 But wow, what a flood of memories.

 Swami Satchidananda and his teachings were a very essential part of my adolescent years, early adult years, and my spiritual upbringing.
 I have written about experiences I had with him in various other places, most notably in the book,